-In 2012, Alder Hey made a land swap agreement with Liverpool City Council for Springfield Park.
+In 2012, Alder Hey made a land swap agreement with Liverpool City Council involving part of Springfield Park.

-This enabled us to build our new hospital on nine hectares of Springfield Park right next to our current site.
-As part of this arrangement, we agreed to return nine hectares of parkland to the community once the old hospital buildings were demolished.
+This enabled us to build a new state-of-the-art hospital on 9.4 hectares of Springfield Park, right next to our old hospital buildings.
+As part of the arrangement we also agreed that we would return the same amount of land we borrowed once the new hospital was built and our old buildings were demolished.

-In the meantime, we have continued to support our local community through a number of initiatives within the existing parkland.
+In the meantime, we continue to support our local community:

 - New plans for a renewed Springfield Park (16th April 2019)